Company Privacy Notice

 - Your contact details may be shared with other arts organisations interested in seeking information about specialist artists or contacting performers.

 How long do we keep your data?

-We will only hold your personal information for as long as it is relevant to your working relationship with us or as long as necessary to comply with any legal obligation or to fulfill the above-listed purposes.
+We will hold your personal information only for as long as it is relevant to your working relationship with us or as long as necessary to comply with any legal obligation or to fulfill the above-listed purposes.
 After the end of your contract with Glyndebourne we will also keep the following types of records for:

 |Type of Record||Length of time|